abidurr/abidurr/README.md

 ### Hi, I'm Abi! 👋

 Education wise, I have a background in Physics, Astronomy, and History.
-I've also been coding since I was 10 years old.
-I've done Arduino hardware, machine learning for Astronomy, data science, agent based modeling, database management software, among others.
+I've also been coding since I was 11 years old, first with HTML.
+Since then I've done Arduino hardware, machine learning for Astronomy, data science, agent based modeling, database management software, among others.

 Now I focus on Web.
 My professional career started off as mostly frontend web and soon became mostly backend.
 Now I do both.
 My favorite technologies are Node, TypeScript and SQL.